-Grade descriptions for Cambridge International A Level Chinese Language & Literature will be published after the first assessment of the A Level in 2024.
-Find more information at www.cambridgeinternational.org/alevel
+Grade descriptions for Cambridge International A Level German Language & Literature will be published after the first assessment of the A Level in 2025.

-Changes to this syllabus for 2024, 2025 and 2026
+Changes to this syllabus for 2025, 2026 and 2027

-The syllabus is new for first examination in 2024.
+The syllabus is new for first examination in 2025.